 The Tennessee Titans opened up free agency with a splash signing of former Pittsburgh Steelers offensive tackle Dan Moore.
 Despite being the 42nd-ranked tackle in the NFL by Pro Football Focus, the team gave him a four-year contract worth $82 million.

-The Tennessee Titans shocked the league during the legal tampering period when they signed Pittsburgh Steelers offensive tackle Dan Moore Jr. to a four-year, $82 million deal.
+The biggest splash the Tennessee Titans have made in free agency so far was giving former Pittsburgh Steelers offensive tackle Dan Moore Jr. a massive four-year, $82 million contract.

 The Tennessee Titans rolled out the red carpet by signing Pittsburgh Steelers offensive tackle Dan Moore to the team's richest free agent deal at four years, $82 million.